 From Manali: Manali to Kaza (direct bus).

 From Shimla: More expensive than Manali route if hiring a cab.
 However, HRTC buses are nominal.
-You might also want to stay the night at Reckong Peo which adds to lodging cost.
+You might also want to stay the night at Reckong Peo which adds to the lodging cost.

 From Manali: Cheaper than Shimla if taking a cab.
 HRTC buses are nominal.